tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS student guide - Security baseline on Azure.md

 Briefly sketch-out and propose a high-level solution that meets the customer's business and technical needs and mitigates their objections.
 For this workshop, you may choose from the following technologies (you may not need all of them in the correct solution):

-1. Azure Virtual Machines and Networks, Network Security Groups.
+1. Azure Virtual Machines and Networks, Network Security Groups

-2. Virtual Private Networks (Point to Point, Site to Site) and Express Route.
+2. Virtual Private Networks (Point to Point, Site to Site) and Express Route

-3. Azure Web Apps.
+3. Azure Web Apps

-4. Azure SQL DB Security Features (Threat Detection, TDE, Column Level Encryption, etc.).
+4. Azure SQL DB Security Features (Threat Detection, TDE, Column Level Encryption, etc.)

-5. Azure Storage Encryption.
+5. Azure Storage Encryption

-6. SQL Server 2017 in a VM.
+6. SQL Server 2017 in a VM

-7. Azure Security Center, Azure Monitor and Log Analytics.
+7. Azure Security Center, Azure Monitor and Log Analytics

-8. Azure Key Vault.
+8. Azure Key Vault

-9. Microsoft Azure Active Directory (Connect, IAM, etc.).
+9. Microsoft Azure Active Directory (Connect, IAM, etc.)

-10. Microsoft Intune.
+10. Microsoft Intune

 *Securing Sensitive Data*

 On your diagram, indicate how you would secure any sensitive data at rest and in transit with respect to the following:

-1. Web Tier (corporate vs. data collection).
+1. Web Tier (corporate vs. data collection)

-2. Database Tier.
+2. Database Tier

-3. Network, Internal, and External Communications.
+3. Network, Internal, and External Communications

 *Ensuring auditing and compliance*